Tilden Iron Mine

 The Tilden Mine is an open-pit iron ore mine located 5 miles south of Ishpeming in Marquette County.
 Owned and operated by Cleveland-Cliffs (“Cliffs”), the Tilden and Empire mines sit directly adjacent in the Escanaba River watershed.
 According to recent calculations, Tilden employs close to 1,000 people, making it a significant economic driver in Marquette County.

-Since 1963, CCI has destroyed 1,830 acres of wetlands and lakes to continue mining at Tilden and Empire.
+Since 1963, CCI has destroyed almost 1,000 acres of wetlands and lakes to continue mining at Tilden and Empire.

 With an average ore grade of only 30%, the mine produces a significant amount of waste, which is stored both in piles which have filled entire lakes and streams in the watershed, as well as created bright orange tailings ponds so large they’re visible from space.